Diffusion of Community Fact-Checked Misinformation on Twitter: Introduction

 \textbf{Data \& methodology:} We collect a comprehensive dataset consisting of community-created fact-checks from Twitter's Birdwatch platform.
 We then map the fact-checks to the fact-checked tweet using Twitter's historical API.
 This allows us to calculate the size of the resharing cascades (\ie, the number of retweets) in order to measure the virality of the fact-checked post.
 Subsequently, we implement an empirical regression model and link the fact-checking label to the number of retweets.
 We further control for the sentiment of the post and the social influence of its author (\eg, number of followers, account age, etc.).
 We then perform hypothesis testing to analyze whether posts categorized as being misleading are more viral than not misleading posts.

 \textbf{Contributions:} This study is the first to analyze the spread of crowd fact-checked misinformation on social media.
 We show that crowd fact-checked misleading posts are \emph{less} viral than not misleading posts.
 Specifically, misleading posts are estimated to receive \SI{36.85}{\percent} fewer retweets than not misleading posts.
 Notably, this finding differs from earlier work \cite{Vosoughi.2018}, which has analyzed the diffusion of misinformation that has been fact-checked by third-party fact-checking organizations.
-A possible explanation lies in differences in the fact-checking targets: community fact-checkers tend to fact-check posts from influential user accounts with many followers, while expert fact-checks tend to target rumors that are shared by smaller accounts.
-Furthermore, our results suggest that there are significant differences in virality across different sub-types of misinformation (\eg, factual errors, missing context, manipulated media).
-Altogether, our findings shed new light on the question of how misleading vs. not misleading social media posts spread and highlight the crucial role of sample selection when studying misinformation on social media.
+We find that a partial explanation may lie in differences in the fact-checking targets: our findings suggest that community fact-checkers tend to fact-check posts from influential user accounts with many followers, while expert fact-checks tend to target rumors that are shared by less influential accounts.
+Our results further imply that there are significant differences in virality across different sub-types of misinformation (\eg, factual errors, missing context, manipulated media).

+As an additional contribution, we conduct a user study to assess the perceived reliability of (real-world) community-created fact-checks.
+Here, we observe that users agree with a large share of community-created fact-checks, whereas only a relatively small share is perceived as being purposely deceptive (e.g., due to motivated reasoning).